AliHodaei80/UT-Messenger/README.md

 ## About
 A simple command-line messenger written in c.
 ## How To Use
-user can write command below for using this messenger.
+Users can use commands below for interact with this messenger.
 #### login and logout
-user can easily login or logout by commands in below.
+User can easily login or logout using commands below.
 <br>
 `login <username> <pass>`
 `logout`
 #### signing up
 `signup <username> <password> <number>`
 <br>
-Hint: phone number and username should be unique.
+Hint: phone number and username must be unique.
 #### editing info
 `edit_username <new username>`
 <br>